1996karthick/Terraform-AWS-TwoTiersVPC/README.md

 - Ansible 2.8.5 and 2.9.0
 - Python 2.7.15+

+As is, all SSH conections are done over IPv6.
+Next version will support a variable to choose between both, IPv4 or IPv6

 **Prerequisits to deploy the infrastructure and install a secured Nextcloud**

 a.
 Create an account in AWS and get respective API keys to be used with Terraform \